Don’t miss this year's tax filing deadline!

 - Replacement of domestic items (from April 2016)

 - Letting agent fees

 Don’t worry, we’ve got you covered.
-We understand this may be a lot to take in and self-assessments aren’t always straight forward, which is why Fusion Consultancy are here to help.
+We understand this may be a lot to take in and self assessments aren’t always straight forward, which is why we're here to help.